igorlovchinsky/NQR-Spectrum-Simulation/README.md

 		tau_max: maximum pi-pulse spacing [s]
 		numpoints: number of time points in the spectrum

 		The function 'initializeParameters' reads these values into a Python dictionary.

 	2).
 You also need to make sure the necessary constants are included in the file 'constants.txt'.
 The required constants are:

 		hbar: reduced Planck?s constant [m^2 kg s^-1]
 		mu_B: Bohr magneton [J T^-1]
 		u_0: permeability of free space [T m A^-1]

+		The function 'initializeConstants' reads these values into a Python dictionary.

 	3).
-Open the ipython notebook SimulateSpectrum.ipynb.
+Open the ipython notebook 'SimulateSpectrum.ipynb'.
 Scroll to the bottom, past the class and function definitions.
 		Modify the block of code denoted by 'MODIFY THIS BLOCK' by creating a custom Hamiltonian object.

 	4).
 Run the notebook to generate spectrum.
 The final block of code plots some example spectra.